Global Rigidity of Periodic Graphs under Fixed-lattice Representations: Concluding Remarks

 Given a straight-line drawing of an undirected graph on ${\cal C}$ (resp.~on ${\cal T}$), we regard it as a bar-joint framework.
 Note that such frameworks on ${\cal C}$ (resp.~on ${\cal T}$) has a one-to-one correspondence with $1$-periodic (resp.~$2$-periodic) frameworks in $\mathbb{R}^2$ through $\sim_1$ (resp.~$\sim_2$).
 Hence our combinatorial characterization of the global rigidity of periodic frameworks immediately implies a characterization of the global rigidity of cylindrical/toroidal frameworks.

-The underlying combinations of a drawing on ${\cal C}$ (resp.~on ${\cal T}$) is captured by using a $\mathbb{Z}$-labeled graph $(G,\psi)$ (resp.~$\mathbb{Z}^2$-labeled graph), where each label determines the geodesic between two endvertices.
+The underlying combinations of a drawing on ${\cal C}$ (resp.~on ${\cal T}$) is captured by using a $\mathbb{Z}$-labeled graph $(G,\psi)$ (resp.~$\mathbb{Z}^2$-labeled graph), where each label determines the geodesic between two end vertices.
 A cylindrical framework (resp.~a toroidal framework) is defined as a pair $(G,\psi, p)$ of a $\mathbb{Z}$-labeled graph $(G,\psi)$ (resp.~$\mathbb{Z}^2$-labeled graph) and $p:V(G)\rightarrow {\cal C}$ (resp.~$p:V(G)\rightarrow {\cal T}$).
 Note that a subgraph $H$ is balanced if and only if it is contractible on the surface.
 Hence Theorem~\ref{thm:main0} can be translated to Theorem~\ref{thm:cylinder} for cylindrical frameworks.
 For toroidal frameworks the statement becomes as follows.

-\begin{theorem} A generic framework $(G,p)$ with $|V(G)|\geq 3$ on ${\cal T}$ is globally rigid if and only if each two-connected component is redundantly rigid on ${\cal T}$, has no contractible subgraph $H$ with $|V(H)|\geq 3$ and $|B(H)|=2$, and has rank two. \end{theorem}
+\begin{theorem} A generic framework $(G,p)$ with $|V(G)|\geq 3$ on ${\cal T}$ is globally rigid if and only if $G$ is connected, each two-connected component of $G$ is redundantly rigid on ${\cal T}$, has no contractible subgraph $H$ with $|V(H)|\geq 3$ and $|B(H)|=2$, and has rank two. \end{theorem}